 - You won't be able to use Personal Hotspot.

-To turn off cellular data, tap Settings > Cellular on your iPhone or Settings > Cellular Data on your iPad.
+To turn off cellular data, go to Settings > Cellular on your iPhone or Settings > Cellular Data on your iPad, then tap Cellular Data.

-Current Period is an accumulation of your data used since the last time the stats were reset, while Call Time will reset each month on your carriers billing cycle.
+Current Period under Cellular Data Usage is an accumulation of your data used since the last time the stats were reset.
 You can tap Reset Statistics at the bottom of the screen.

 When you turn off cellular data, your data services like email, web browsing, push notifications, and others will use Wi-Fi.
 When you turn on cellular data, you might be charged for using certain features and services that transfer data, such as Siri and Messages.

-Depending on your carrier and device model, you might have some additional options:
+Depending on your carrier and device model, you might have additional options: